ScottTunstall/WmsGfxSpriteEditor/README.md

 - **Replace** the files in the Robotron ROM zip files with the corresponding edited ones.
 - Start MAME and load the game as before. **Ignore** any checksum error warnings.
+- The protection is cracked by the sprite editor, so the game won't hang or reset.

 ---

 ## Clipboard Support